Mon - Fri: 9:00AM - 5:00PM EST

 Negligent Supervision

 Last month, a 12-year-old student with autism disappeared from a Bronx, N.Y. school for hours before he was found in Times Square.
 He left his classroom and was seen running down a staircase.
-The details of this student’s history are publicly unknown, but if the school had any prior experience of this student leaving his classroom unsupervised, it would have been the school’s duty to provide individual close supervision for the student.
+The details of this student’s history are publicly unknown.
+Still, if the school had any prior experience of this student leaving his classroom unsupervised, it would have been the school’s duty to provide individual close supervision for the student.
 It might have been necessary for a classroom aide to be with him, one-on-one, during the day to supervise his movements through the school.
-The school had an obligation to consider the student’s capacity, determine whether any related behaviors would likely place him in harm’s way, and take reasonable steps to prevent harm through appropriate supervision.
+The school had an obligation to consider the student’s capacity, determine whether any related behaviors would likely place him in harm’s way, and take reasonable steps to prevent damage through appropriate supervision.

-In this case, the student was found and no harm came to him.
-But his story could have been much different, as with the case of Avonte Oquendo, the 14-year-old boy who slipped past a security desk and disappeared from his Queens, N.Y., school last October.
-Oquendo, who has autism and cannot speak and was missing for months before he was found dead.
+The student was found in this case, and no harm was done to him.
+But his story could have been much different, as with the case of Avonte Oquendo, the 14-year-old boy who slipped past a security desk and disappeared from his Queens, N.Y. school last October.
+Oquendo, who has autism and cannot speak, was missing for months before he was found dead.
 The investigations into the circumstances of both cases continue.

-Court Rulings on School Liability
+Court Rulings on School Liability and Negligent Supervision Cases

-Though a school has a higher duty to supervise students with special needs, not every student injury is the result of negligence on the part of the school or its personnel.
+Numerous cases of negligence in schools have also involved a lack of or inadequate supervision of students when using equipment in the laboratory, playground, and other activities.
+However, even though a school has a higher duty to supervise students with special needs, not every student injury results from negligence by the school or its personnel.
 Again, liability depends on the circumstances.
 Let’s take a look at two cases.

-In Montana, a teacher had forbidden a developmentally disabled student from using certain equipment in the playground.
-Her “rule” became the professional standard of care specific to this child.
+In Montana, a teacher had forbidden a developmentally disabled student from using specific equipment in the playground.
+Her “rule” became the professional standard of care for this child.
 On the day he slid down a pole on this equipment, fell, and fractured his tibia, his teacher was absent.
 At the time of the accident, the substitute teacher and another were on the playground supervising students.
-The boy’s parents sued the district for failing to supervise their son properly.
-A jury determined that the substitute teacher had not acted negligently and held for the district.
+The boy’s parents sued the district for failing to manage their son correctly.
+A jury determined that there was no negligent supervision on the part of the substitute teacher and held for the district.

 In Louisiana, a student with spina bifida and hydrocephalus was unable to walk.
 The school provided transportation in a specially equipped bus.
 A bus aide was required to secure the student in the wheelchair with a lap restraint, but neither the wheelchair nor the bus provided the means of securing his upper body.
 After picking up the student, the bus driver backed the bus into a car as his mother watched.
 She asked the child if he was hurt.
 The boy didn’t respond, and the mother permitted him to continue to school.
-When he returned home with a bruised forehead and complained of head and back pain, however, the family took him to an emergency room.
-The family sued the school board, seeking reimbursement for treatment costs.
+When he returned home with a bruised forehead and complained of head and back pain, the family took him to an emergency room.
+The family sued the school board for negligent supervision, seeking reimbursement for treatment costs.
 A court found the school liable for the boy’s injuries.

 An appeals court found ample evidence that the student’s injuries were caused by the accident.
-There was also sufficient evidence to show that the student had suffered ongoing physical pain as the result of the accident.
+There was also sufficient evidence to show that the student had suffered ongoing physical pain as a result of the accident.
 The court affirmed the judgment (Marshall v.
 Caddo Parish School Bd., 743 So.2d 943 [La.Ct.App.
 1999]).

 Summary